 const [firstDeployment] = deploymentsResult.value;

-const guiResult = await DotrainOrderGui.newWithDeployment(dotrainWithGui, firstDeployment);
+const builderResult = await RaindexOrderBuilder.newWithDeployment(

-if (guiResult.error) throw new Error(guiResult.error.readableMsg);
+if (builderResult.error) throw new Error(builderResult.error.readableMsg);

-const gui = guiResult.value;
+const builder = builderResult.value;

-const configResult = gui.getAllGuiConfig();
+const configResult = builder.getAllBuilderConfig();

 if (configResult.error) throw new Error(configResult.error.readableMsg);